 In the 1920’s, Visuel was home to about 10,000 residents, a mix of Christians and Jews who had coexisted semi-harmoniously over the centuries.
 Most of the area’s Christians were Romanian Orthodox.
 Transylvania was also home to large minorities of Catholics and Roma, or gypsies.
 Historically, anti-Semitism was epidemic in Romania, but the Perls, who were Jews, experienced little discrimination in Viseul de Sus.

 The Perl home was a large second-story apartment with a curved ceiling located directly above the factory floor.
 Most of the neighbors were poor farmers and gypsies.

-Wolf, a warm and convivial man, wanted to live in the village center, but Rose, ever fearful for his health (he had an enlarged heart), wanted him close to her and their six children, which meant living on the factory premises.
+Wolf was a warm and convivial man who would have preferred to live in the village center, but his wife Rose, ever fearful for his health (he had an enlarged heart), insisted that he remain close to her and their six children, which meant living on the factory premises.

 Wolf’s business had been handed down through generations of Perls and thrived through the teens and 1920’s under his stewardship.
 Great racks of logs would arrive in Viseul by steam train, which were hauled to the plant floor where workers operated bark peeling machines.
 The finished product (tannin) was sealed in barrels and shipped to leather manufacturers in European capitals.

 Viseul’s Jews generally received better treatment than their brethren elsewhere in Romania, being neither discriminated against nor merely tolerated but viewed more as co-citizens.
 Wolf, in turn, employed many non-Jews at his plant, including a local family who hosted the Perl children every Christmas to help decorate the holiday tree.